 Like me, you may find yourself constantly on the lookout for shade plants other than hostas and coral bells.
 If you are lucky enough to have discovered the large and beautiful specimen plant, ligularia, odds are you’re hooked and want more.
-Growing three to six feet (1 to 2 m.) tall and three feet (1 m.) wide, the large, purple-tinged foliage topped with bright yellow flowers of ligularia has a dramatic effect in a part-shade or shade garden.
+Growing 3 to 6 feet (1-2 m.) tall and 3 feet (1 m.) wide, the large, purple-tinged foliage topped with bright yellow flowers of ligularia has a dramatic effect in a part shade or shade garden.
 One is simply not enough.
 If you’ve wondered if can ligularia be divided, continue reading.

 Propagating Ligularia by Splitting